Venktesh-Kavi/go-programming/learning_go/why_go.md

   run N number of processes to utilise the multiple cores in the CPU, but each process is still bound to the GIL.

+## Distributed Systems

+* Multiple open source projects like docker, kubernetes, etcd, prometheus and hashicorps os projects are all built out of GO.
+* This makes Go an ideal programming language with a thriving community to understand os distributed system build outs.
+* Reference: ***Distributed Services in GO (Terry Jeffery)***